Altarax/VHDL_Template/README.md

 # VHDL_Template
-My VHDL template to start a projet.
+My VHDL template to start a project.